 Regional Traffic Counts

-Occasionally, at the request of local jurisdictions and other special circumstances, speed counts are taken, providing various reports on vehicular speed, time of day, etc. Vehicle classification counts have also been taken, wherein the traffic volume is reported in various formats by the type of vehicle (cars, buses, various sized trucks, etc.).
+In addition to the regularly scheduled traffic counts, numerous other special counts will be taken to support specific transportation planning projects or at the request of local governments for various reasons.
+Occasionally, at the request of local jurisdictions and other special circumstances, speed counts are taken, providing various reports on vehicular speed, time of day, etc. Vehicle classification counts can also be taken, wherein the traffic volume is reported in various formats by the type of vehicle, including cars, buses, various-sized trucks, etc.